pyinvoke/invoke/docs/concepts/execution.rst

     $ invoke foo --biz "And a" --param foo --values 1 2 3 4

-we could do multiple tasks, but then we're stomping on tasks' argument namespaces (we've taken over ``param`` and ``values``).
+We could do multiple tasks, but then we're stomping on tasks' argument namespaces (we've taken over ``param`` and ``values``).
 Really hate that.

 **IDEALLY** we'd still limit parameterization to library use since it's an